iainemslie/YahooFinanceScraping/README.md

 # YahooFinanceScraping
-Using beautiful soup to scrape csv data from Yahoo Finance
+Using yfinance to download stock data from yahoo finance

 ## Create and setup a virtual env
 - `python -m venv scrapeenv`